Star Fox 2: Development

 Miyamoto considered the Star Fox series a platform for experimenting with new gameplay ideas.
 The team experimented more with Star Fox 2 than Star Fox.
-This creativity led to gameplay ideas such as the platforming sequences with the robot walker.
+This led to gameplay ideas such as the platforming sequences with the robot walker.
 Miyamoto took great interest in Cuthbert's platforming gameplay (before Super Mario 64's release in 1996).
 At one point in development, the Walker sequences occurred in much larger space stations with energy gates that needed to be unlocked, a gameplay structure comparable to dungeon crawling.
 Because of the Super FX 2's greater computing power, the team decided to have the fighters visibly transform into bipedal Walkers.
-The transformation was made in a realistic sense; the artists even drafted the mechanisms by which the fighters transformed.
+The transformation was made in a realistic sense; the artists drafted the mechanisms by which the fighters transformed.

-Director Eguchi wanted to explore a more roguelike game system and use similar game mechanics to Star Luster (1985).
+Eguchi wanted to explore a more roguelike game system and use similar game mechanics to Star Luster (1985).
 He played Star Luster repeatedly for inspiration and was particularly fond of its random encounters system.
 He also enjoyed Fortune Street and was inspired by its more strategic gameplay elements.
 Given this direction, the team designed the main gameplay structure: players would move across a map defending planets from the enemy, battling in randomly generated enemy encounters.
 It was designed to play out differently each gameplay session.
 For further replayability, the team added six playable characters, two of which were series newcomers: Miyu and Fay.
 More antagonists were added, including Wolf.
 A two-player mode was planned and tested, but the team could not get the frame rate high and steady enough for it to be enjoyable.